See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: When does online registration close?

-Online registration closes on the Wed before race day at 11:59pm PDT.
+Online registration closes on Wednesday evening before race day at 11:59pm PDT.
 If you missed it, see next question!

 Question: Will there be race-day registration?

-Registration packets can be picked up on Saturday the day before race day at Roadrunner Sports between 12 noon and 4pm.
+Registration packets can be picked up on Saturday the day before race day at Roadrunner Sports in Berkeley between 1-4pm.
 This is strongly recommended as it will ease congestion at the registration table on race day.
+Bring a photo ID.
+To authorize someone else to pick up your packet for you, give them your photo ID or a picture of it.

 Question: How should we enter and exit the Aquatic Center to access the pool?

 Everyone must enter the pool through the front doors of the Aquatic Center.
 Proceed to the outdoor pool by walking through the main Aquatic Center hallway.
-The indoor pool will be designated for warming up.
-Unlike previous years, there will NOT be a warm up lane in the outdoor pool — all lanes of the outdoor pool will be designated for competition.
+The indoor pool will be designated for warming up — note that it is ~85ºF compared to the outdoor pool’s ~80ºF.
+Unlike previous years, there will NOT be a designated warm up lane in the outdoor pool — all lanes of the outdoor pool will be designated for competition, though you are free to warm up in the outdoor pool before your heat in any open lane after the previous heat exits the pool.

-Plan to arrive at the outdoor pool on the Western deck (by the diving boards) no later than 5 minutes before your heat is slated to start (there will be an announcer in the indoor pool regarding upcoming heats).
+Plan to arrive at the outdoor pool on the Western deck (by the diving boards) no later than 5 minutes before your heat is slated to start.
+There may not be an announcer in the indoor pool announcing upcoming heats, so pay attention to the time.
 Lanes are available on a first come, first served basis (no lane assignments).
-You are free to do some warm-up laps in your lane of the outdoor pool until your heat starts.
-All swimmers will start in the water pushing off the wall — no dive starts.
+You are free to do some warm-up laps in your lane of the outdoor pool before your heat starts.
+All swimmers will start in the water, with at least one hand on the wall, when the starting buzzer sounds — no dive starts.

-Upon completing the swim, athletes will exit the pool deck by proceeding up the right side ramp through the gate leading to the basketball court area.
-There will be a timing mat at the gate over which you must cross in order for your swim time to be recorded.
+Upon completing the swim, athletes will exit the pool deck by proceeding up the left or right side ramp through the gate leading to the basketball court area.
+There will be a timing mat just outside the gate over which you must cross in order for your swim time to be recorded.
 Follow the signs and cones leading you to the transition area.
 You may walk, jog, or run safely as you see fit.
+Distance to the transition area entrance from the pool: approx. 75 yards.

-Do not enter the pool from the outer gate by the basketball court because it will mess up the chip timing system!
+Do not enter the pool from the outer gate by the basketball court because it will mess up your chip timing data!

 Question: What if I can’t finish the swim in the 15 minutes allotted for each swim heat?